 The girls thoroughly enjoyed their break from school.
 They made music, crafted, wrote in their journals, crafted some more, enjoyed putting their new rooms in order, and crafted some more!

 One afternoon they braved the cold and took off down to the creek to gather rocks to paint.
 Have you ever painted rocks?
 The very first field trip I ever remember going on was to Fires Creek.
-Mr. Martin (from Martins Creek School) took us to find creek rocks-which we then painted.
-I can't remember if we painted them there or took them back to school to paint; but I do remember the magic of painting my ordinary creek rock into an owl.
+Mr. Martin (from Martins Creek School) took us to find creek rocks to paint.
+I can’t remember if we painted them there or took them back to school, but I do remember the magic of painting my ordinary creek rock into an owl.

 When the girls were small we’d have create days.
 They’d say “Momma lets create today.”
 It didn’t take me long to figure out we needed something cheap-as in free to create with.
 Two things we had an endless supply of was rocks and lumber scraps from The Deer Hunter.
 We spent many hours painting pieces of wood and rocks from the creek.